 What Is Angel’s Pool?

-Angel’s Pool is a natural rock pool that sits at the top of the world’s largest waterfall, Victoria Falls.
-The small rock pool is the result of thousands of years of erosion that has created a barrier at the edge of the falls and formed an infinity pool of sorts.
-There are two swimmable pools at the top of Victoria Falls, the other is Devil’s Pool.
-Despite their names, one isn’t any tamer than the other.
-The pool that you visit will be determined by the water levels (more on that later).
+Angel’s Pool is a breathtaking natural rock pool perched at the very top of Victoria Falls, just 3 ft ( 1 m) from the falls’ edge.
+Formed over thousands of years of erosion, the pool is separated from the edge of the falls by a natural rock barrier, creating a thrilling “infinity pool” experience.
+Angel’s Pool is one of two swimmable pools at the top of Victoria Falls, with the other being Devil’s Pool.
+Despite their names, both pools offer an equally exhilarating adventure, and the one you visit will depend on the river’s water levels (more on that below).

-Angel’s Pool is definitely an activity for the thrill-seeker.
-Before it was known as Victoria Falls, the waterfall was called “Mosi-oa-Tunya” or “The Smoke That Thunders” by the local Kalolo-Lozi tribe.
-Upon approaching the falls, it is easy to understand why.
-Victoria Falls is neither the tallest nor the widest waterfall but wins the title of largest based on its combined width and height and the sheer volume of water falling over its edge.
+This activity is not for the faint of heart.
+Before it was renamed Victoria Falls, the waterfall was known as “Mosi-oa-Tunya,” meaning “The Smoke That Thunders,” a name given by the local Kalolo-Lozi tribe.
+The name perfectly captures the power and majesty of the falls.
+While Victoria Falls is neither the tallest nor the widest waterfall in the world, its combined width of 5,604 ft (1,708 m) and height of 354 ft (108 m), along with the incredible volume of water flowing over its edge, make it the largest.

 How to Visit Angel’s Pool